-Kevin P. Thomson, P.Geo. is currently a director and the Senior Vice P resident, Exploration of the Company.
+Kevin P. Thomson, P.Geo. is currently a director and the Senior Vice President, Exploration of the Company.
 Mr. Thomson is a senior mining professional with 29 years' experience, including international technical, corporate and project management experience in West Africa and Canada.
 His experience ranges from project generation and grass-roots exploration to resource development, project assessment and due diligence.
 Kevin previously resided in Ghana for 12 years, during which time he served as Group Exploration Manager at Perseus Mining Limited and Regional Exploration Manager at Newmont Mining Corp.
 Kevin holds an Hons.
 B.Sc.
 Geology & Physical Geography from McMaster University, and is a member of the Association of Professional Geoscientists of Ontario (#0191).

-Name Board/Committee Attendance

-Membership Number of meetings Percentage

-Ingrid J. Hibbard Board 4 of 4 100%

-Carl J. Nurmi Board 4 of 4 100%

-Audit Committee 4 of 4 100%

-Compensation Committee 1 of 1 100%

-David V. Mosher Board 4 of 4 100%

-Audit Committee 4 of 4 100%

-Technical Committee 2 of 3 66%

-lan Shaw 1 Board o of o 100%

-Audit Committee o of o 100%

-David K. Paxton Board 4 of 4 100%

-Compensation Committee 1 of 1 100%

-Technical Committee 3 of 3 100%

-Kevin P. Thomson Board 4 of 4 100%

-Technical Committee 2 of 3 66%

-Jean Claude (J.C.)
-St-Amour 1 Board 4 of 4 100%

-Audit Committee 4 of 4 100%

-Compensation Committee 1 of 1 100%
+Name Board/Committee Attendan ce Membership Number of meetings Percentage Ingrid J. Hibbard Board 9 of 9 100% Albert C. Gourley Board 3 of 4 75% James Hannon (1) Board4 of 4Audit Committee2 of 2 100% 100% David V. Mosher Board Audit Committee 9 of 9 4 of 4 100% 100% Carl J. Nurmi (2) Board Audit Committee Compensation Committee 4 of 4 2 of 2 2 of 2 100% 100% 100% David K. Paxton (3) Board Compensation Committee 2 of 3 2 of 2 67% 100% Jean Claude (J.C.)
+St-Amour Board Audit Committee Compensation Committee 7 of 9 4 of 4 2 of 2 78% 100% 100% Kevin P. Thomson Board 9 of 9 100%

-Board and Committee Meeting Attendance for the year ended December 31, 2019
+Board and Committee Meeting Attendance for the year ended December 31, 2020